 Outstanding College Student Awards are presented to chemistry students in their junior year at local colleges.
 An Outstanding Chemical Technology Student Award is given to a student at St Louis Community College–Florissant Valley.
 The award consists of a $100 honorarium, a framed certificate, and an engraved brass plate which is held on a perpetual plaque at each institution.

-For 2010, the winners are:
+For 2012, the winners are:

-Outstanding college student awards:
+Outstanding chemistry student awards:

 Outstanding chemical technology student award: